pragmatias/documentation/content/en/blog/web/use_nextcloud_on_qnap_nas.md

 ```

 Some commands for using Docker Compose : _(You need to be in the directory containing the `docker-compose.yaml` file)_
-- `docker compose build --build-arg TZ=Europe/Paris --build-arg PUID=501 --build-arg PGID=100` : Allows `Build` to be performed in the same way as the Docker command
+- `docker compose build --build-arg TZ=Europe/Paris --build-arg PUID=501 --build-arg PGID=100` : Allows build to be performed in the same way as the Docker command
 - `docker compose up -d` : Create and start defined containers
 - `docker compose down` : Stop and delete defined containers
 - `docker compose start` : Start defined containers